Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Which Ford Escape Year is Safe?

 • 2004: The 2004 Ford Escape experienced engine issues discovered in a 2014 recall.
-The other biggest complaint for this model year is not a mechanical issue but rather a body or paint issue.
+The other biggest complaint for this model year is not a mechanical issue but a body or paint issue.
 We recommend this year if you’re looking at older Ford Escapes.
 However, proceed cautiously, as some owners still report transmission issues, electrical issues, and problems with the wiper mechanism.

 • 2007: Another Ford Escape model year that looks promising compared to other years is 2007.
 While the trend of transmission problems is much lower this year, there is still data to show that this is still seen in some cars.
 Be careful, and be sure to ask about the vehicle’s history.